prashiln79/nodejs-docker-kubernetes-setup/README.md

  -    containers:    -> array of pods | number of container inside our pod | - dash means we want this to b array entitiy in yaml <br>
  --      - name: app   -> name to container <br>
  --        image: nodejs-app - img name of container whc we build intiale <br>

+## deployment object is use to manange diffrent pods ( as any time if a pod is down it can restart and keep it alive)

+## config File for deployment object